doruk-oner/TOPO-Windowed-Loss/README.md

 TOPO-Loss is a topological loss that optimizes the connectivity in road and canal delineations.

 ![TOPO Loss computation](https://github.com/doruk-oner/TOPO-Windowed-Loss/blob/main/Images/TOPO_Loss.png)
+Figure 1. **Computing TOPO Loss.** We first tile the ground truth annotation and the distance map computed by our network (1).
+We use the ground-truth roads to segment each tile into separate regions (2).
+When there are unwarranted gaps in the distance map, there is a least one path connecting disjoint regions such that the the minimum distance map value along that path is not particularly small.
+We therefore take the cost of the path to be that minimum value (3) and we add to our loss function a term that is the maximum such value for all paths connecting points in the two distinct regions (4).
+This penalizes paths such as the one shown here and therefore promotes the road graph connectivity.

 The loss is explained in: